Abbasid Caliphate: Establishment and consolidation (750–775)

+Al-Saffah's reign was spent consolidating Abbasid rule over the Muslim community.
+In addition to the caliph himself, most of the real power at this time was in the hands of a triumvirate including the revolutionary leader Abu Muslim, al-Saffah's older brother Abu Ja'far (the future caliph al-Mansur) and al-Saffah's uncle Abdallah ibn Ali (the commander at the battle at the Great Zab).

-Immediately after their victory, al-Saffah sent his forces to Central Asia, where his forces fought against Tang expansion during the Battle of Talas.
-Al-Saffah focused on putting down numerous rebellions in Syria and Mesopotamia.
+Soon after the victory of 750, Abu Muslim sent forces to Central Asia to confront an army from Tang China led by Gao Xianzhi.
+Gao Xianzhi and his army were defeated in 751 at the Battle of Talas, near present-day Tashkent, by the Abbasid army under Ziyad ibn Salih.
+This defeat marked the end of Tang influence in Transoxiana and halted Tang westward expansion.
+The Abbasids then consolidated their rule in Transoxania.
+Elsewhere, the Abbasids focused on putting down numerous rebellions in Syria and Iraq.
 The Byzantines conducted raids during these early distractions.

-One of the first major changes effected by Abbasid rule was the move of the caliphate's center of power from Syria to Mesopotamia (present-day Iraq).
+One of the first major changes effected by Abbasid rule was the move of the caliphate's center of power from Syria to Iraq.
 This was closer to the Persian mawali support base of the Abbasids and the move addressed their demand for reduced Arab dominance in the empire.
 However, no definitive capital was yet selected.
 In these early Abbasid years, Kufa generally served as the administrative capital, but the caliphs were wary of the Alid sympathies in the city and did not always reside here.
 In 752, al-Saffah built a new city called al-Hashimiyya, at an uncertain location, most likely near Kufa.
 Later that same year, he moved to Anbar, where he built a new settlement for his Khurasani soldiers and a palace for himself.